Dee-McG/ChatToTheMat/README.md

 Chat Rooms navigation link will be a drop down list with the chat room channels.

+A font awesome mail icon will be displayed to logged in users in order for them to access private messages they receive.
+If the user does not have a premium subscription, they will be redirected to the checkout.

 User Story:

 > As a user, I want to be able to chat with other users in the chatroom in a safe and moderated environment.